philippgadow/cv/atlas-thesis/atlas_contributions.md

-# List of contributions to ATLAS
+# Contributions by Philipp Gadow to ATLAS

-- internal notes or publications originating from the thesis
-- talks given by the candidate in ATLAS meetings, as well as at workshops and conferences
-- responsibilities in ATLAS (operations, performance groups, analysis)

-## Internal notes or publications originating from the thesis
+## Notes or publications originating from the thesis

 ### Internal notes originating from the thesis

-- Search for Dark Matter in association with a hadronically decaying vector boson in $pp$ collisions at $\sqrt{s}=13$ using 2015+2016 data collected with the ATLAS detector
+- Search for Dark Matter in association with a hadronically decaying vector boson in pp collisions at √s = 13 TeV using 2015+2016 data collected with the ATLAS detector
 	- internal documentation of the analysis
 	- one of two main analysers (with Xuanhong Lou), co-editor of the note
 	- https://cds.cern.ch/record/2226524?

-- Constraints on mediator-based dark matter and scalar dark energy models using $\sqrt{s}=13$ TeV $pp$ collision data collected by the ATLAS detector
+- Constraints on mediator-based dark matter and scalar dark energy models using √s = 13 TeV pp collision data collected by the ATLAS detector
 	- internal documentation of the summary paper
 	- combination paper contact to the mono-V(had) analysis team, performed re-scaling studies for the mono-V(had) simplified vector mediator model limits
 	- https://cds.cern.ch/record/2273840

-- Search for Dark Matter Produced in Association with a Higgs Boson Decaying to $b\overline{b}$ at $\sqrt{s}=13$ TeV with the ATLAS Detector using 79.8 fb$^{-1}$ of $pp$ collisions
+- Search for Dark Matter Produced in Association with a Higgs Boson Decaying to bb at √s = 13 TeV with the ATLAS Detector using 79.8 fb $$^{-1}$$ of pp collisions
 	- internal documentation of CONF note
 	- analysis framework, statistical analysis, object-based MET significance, multijet estimate, co-editor of the note
 	- https://cds.cern.ch/record/2301321